Background pattern

 1. What is Tandemact and what is it used for

-Tandemact contains pioglitazone and glimepiride, which are antidiabetic medications, used to control blood sugar levels.
+Tandemact contains pioglitazone and glimepiride, which are anti-diabetic medicines used to control blood sugar levels.

-It is used in adults, when metformin is not suitable, to treat type 2 diabetes (non-insulin dependent).
-This type 2 diabetes typically develops in adulthood, when the body either does not produce enough insulin (a hormone that controls blood sugar levels) or cannot use it effectively.
+It is used in adults when metformin is not suitable, to treat type 2 diabetes mellitus (non-insulin dependent).
+This type 2 diabetes usually develops in adulthood when the body does not produce enough insulin (a hormone that controls blood sugar levels) or cannot use it effectively.

-2. What you need to know before starting Tandemact
+2. What you need to know before you take Tandemact

 Do not take Tandemact